j-quelly/ispellits/README.md

 - [x] snow not displaying [12/1/2016]
 - [x] fixes URI to API in client.js [12/1/2016]
 - [x] fixes use of client.createPlayer [12/1/2016]
+- [ ] production server is not saving player
+- [ ] IE does not support includes

 ### 2.x.x
 - [ ] react native